-- 1. Authorize termination, effective June 9, 2020, of Lease Number PRC 9132, a General Lease Recreational and Protective Structure Use, issued to Dennis Chance. - 2.
-Authorize issuance of a General Lease Recreational and Protective Structure Use to the Applicant beginning June 10, 2020, for the term of 10 years for the use and maintenance of two existing planter areas with rock retaining walls, riprap bankline protection, an aluminum stairway and gangway with railing, floating walkway, and floating boat dock on sovereign land, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent for private use facilities in the amount of \$141 and for recreational facilities in the amount of \$265; total annual rent in the amount of \$406 with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- Terminate, effective August 22, 2020, Lease Number PRC 9136, a General Lease

+Recreational and Protective Structure Use, issued to Apolla Farthing and Art Acosta and Michelle Acosta. - 2.
+Authorize issuance of a General Lease Recreational and Protective Structure Use to the Applicant beginning August 22, 2020, for the term of 10 years, for the use and maintenance of two planter areas with rock and concrete block retaining walls and electrical and irrigation appurtenances, concrete stairs, concrete patio, riprap bankline, an aluminum stairway and gangway with railing, and a floating boat dock on sovereign land, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$635 with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.